mattkeys/Google-Pagespeed-Insights/readme.txt

 * Initial Release

 == Upgrade Notice ==

+= 1.0.2 =
+Added better style support for Wordpress 3.8.
+Fixed a handful of bugs that were creating PHP notices and in some cases preventing activation.

 = 1.0.1 =
 This version fixes a potential conflict with other Wordpress plugins that are also using the Google API PHP library.